monroedean/darkflash/README.md

 npm run build
 ```

 `npm run dev` starts the tray app.
-Platform-independent control-loop tests run on any supported Node platform; physical control runs only on Windows.
+You can run the platform-independent control-loop tests anywhere Node supports.
+Physical monitor control only works on Windows.

-To create an unpacked 64-bit Windows application:
+To build an unpacked 64-bit Windows app:

 ```sh
 npm run package:win
 ```

-The result is written to `release/Darkflash-win32-x64`.
-A polished installer and code signing are intentionally outside the first release.
+The build goes to `release/Darkflash-win32-x64`.
+An installer and code signing aren't part of the first release.

 ## Architecture

-The `AutomationCoordinator` owns policy and depends only on boundaries for display inventory, capture, safety state, time, settings, and brightness I/O. Tests drive that complete seam with synthetic frames and fake hardware.
-Electron supplies the tray, settings window, low-resolution capture, and session events.
-A Koffi-based Windows adapter calls `user32.dll` and `Dxva2.dll` from per-monitor worker threads.
+The `AutomationCoordinator` handles policy.
+It only depends on boundaries for display inventory, capture, safety state, time, settings, and brightness I/O. Tests cover that full seam with synthetic frames and fake hardware.

-See [the manual hardware test](docs/manual-hardware-test.md) before publishing a build.
+Electron provides the tray, settings window, low-resolution capture, and session events.
+A Koffi-based Windows adapter calls `user32.dll` and `Dxva2.dll` from a worker thread for each monitor.

-The direct dependency [license review](docs/dependency-licenses.md) records the first release's reuse decision.
+Run [the manual hardware test](docs/manual-hardware-test.md) before publishing a build.
+The direct dependency [license review](docs/dependency-licenses.md) explains the reuse decision for the first release.

 ## Privacy

-Captured pixels stay in memory, are reduced to one luminance measurement, and are then released.
-Darkflash does not write frames to disk, log pixel content, transmit data, or include telemetry.
+Captured pixels stay in memory just long enough to produce one luminance measurement.
+Darkflash then releases them.
+It doesn't write frames to disk, log pixel content, send data anywhere, or include telemetry.

 ## License

 Copyright © 2026 Dean Monroe.

 Darkflash is free software licensed under the [GNU General Public License version 3 only](LICENSE).
-It comes with absolutely no warranty.
+It comes with no warranty.